AS (2017) CR 08

 In his debate this morning, my colleague Ian Liddell-Grainger referred to the need for understanding, compassion and practical help.
 That help is needed now, before more are added to the thousands that in that civil war have already died.
 It is right to look at long-term solutions.
 Leyla Usta from Turkey said this morning that many of the people in the Turkish camps want to go home, but they cannot go home because there are no homes to go to.
 Those homes have been destroyed, so they are isolated.
 If it was not for a relatively few, very brave people and international bodies taking care of them, more would already have died.
 This is an immediate need.
 We can discuss long-term solutions and how many countries have how many people in the future, but unless we do something now, there will be more death and more misery.

 In 1956, the Russians invaded Hungary.
 I was 13.
 We saw and heard the reports of the refugees coming across the bridge at Andau before the borders were closed.
 This 13-year-old and many others sold our toys and went round the town collecting tents, blankets and clothes for those refugees.
 Metaphorically, the time has come to sell our toys again.
 Tomorrow will be too late for some children who freeze to death tonight.
-Your grandchildren, my grandchildren are the same age; your children, my children are the same age.
+Your grandchildren, my grandchildren are the same age.
 They are dying.

 The United Kingdom has made the most generous humanitarian offer in our history – £2.3 billion.
 Other countries have made similar, very generous contributions to those providing aid at the moment, but we have got to do more.
 This Council of Europe, if we mean anything at all, has got to do more and fast.